 June kicks off the summer season in the United States, and the warmer weather makes it a popular time for travel.
 Schools let out for the summer break, and many people take time off to spend with their families this month.

-If you're planning a trip in the United States this June, there are a few major events happening including the Chicago Blues Festival, the U.S. Open Golf Championship Tournament, and a variety of other celebrations across the country.
+If you're planning a trip in the United States this June, there are a few significant events happening, including the Chicago Blues Festival, the U.S. Open Golf Championship Tournament, and a variety of other celebrations across the country.

-Held in a different location each year, the annual U.S. Open usually takes place in mid-June and pits the biggest names in golf against one another for the championship tournament of the Professional Golfers' Association (PGA) Tour.
+Held in a different location each year, the annual U.S. Open usually takes place in mid-June.
+It pits the biggest names in golf against one another for the championship tournament of the Professional Golfers' Association (PGA) Tour.

 Bonnaroo Music and Arts Festival is one of the biggest music festivals in the United States; it takes place each June in Manchester, Tennessee.
 After its premiere in 2002, this diverse event has expanded to include a variety of different musical performances on several stages constructed on a 600-acre farm.